Risk Factors Dashboard

 Changes in government and industry regulatory standards could have a material adverse effect on our business, financial condition, or results of operations.
 Government regulations pertaining to health and safety and environmental concerns continue to emerge, domestically as well as internationally.
 These regulations include the Occupational Safety and Health Administration and other worker safety regulations for the protection of employees, as well as regulations for the protection of consumers.
 It is necessary for us to comply with current requirements (including requirements that do not become effective until a future date), and even more stringent requirements could be imposed on our products or processes.
 Compliance with these regulations may require us to alter our manufacturing and installation processes and our sourcing.
 Such actions could increase our capital expenditures and adversely impact our business, financial condition or results of operations, and our inability to effectively and timely meet such regulations could adversely impact our competitive position.

 Our ability to operate and our growth potential could be materially and adversely affected if we cannot employ, train, and retain qualified personnel at a competitive cost.
 Many of the products that we manufacture and assemble require manual processes in plant environments.
 We believe that our success depends upon our ability to attract, employ, train, and retain qualified personnel with the ability to design, manufacture, and assemble these products.
+In addition, our ability to expand our operations depends in part on our ability to increase our skilled labor force when the housing market recovers in the United States.
 In addition, our ability to expand our operations depends in part on our ability to increase our skilled labor force as the housing market continues to recover in the United States.
+In addition, we believe that our success depends in part on our ability to quickly and effectively train additional workforce to handle increased volume and production while minimizing labor inefficiencies and maintaining product quality during a housing market recovery.
 In addition, we believe that our success depends in part on our ability to quickly and effectively train additional workforce to handle the increased volume and production while minimizing labor inefficiencies and maintaining product quality in a housing market recovery.
 If either of these events were to occur, our cost structure could increase, our margins could decrease, and any growth potential could be impaired.

 Our failure to maintain acceptable quality standards could result in significant unexpected costs.
 Any failure to maintain acceptable quality standards could require us to recall or redesign such products, or pay substantial damages, any of which would result in significant unexpected costs.
 We may also have difficulty controlling the quality of products or components sourced from other manufacturers, so we are exposed to risks relating to the quality of such products and to limitations on our recourse against such suppliers.
 Further, any claim or product recall could result in adverse publicity against us, which could decrease our credibility, harm our reputation, adversely affect our sales, or increase our costs.
 Defects in our products could also result in decreased orders or sales to our customers, which could have a material adverse effect on our business, financial condition or results of operations.

-Natural disasters could have a material adverse effect on our business, financial condition, or results of operations.
+Natural disasters, terrorist acts or other catastrophic events could have a material adverse effect on our business, financial condition, or results of operations.
 Many of our facilities are located in regions that are vulnerable to natural disasters and other risks, such as earthquakes, fires, floods, tropical storms, hurricanes, and snow and ice, which at times have disrupted the local economy and posed physical risks to our property.
 In addition, the continued threat of terrorism and heightened security and military action in response to this threat, or any future acts of terrorism, may cause further disruptions to the economies of the United States and other countries.
 Our redundant, multiple site capacity may not be sufficient in the event of a natural disaster, terrorist act or other catastrophic event.
 Such disruptions could, among other things, disrupt our manufacturing or distribution facilities and result in delays or cancellations of customer orders for our products, which in turn could have a material adverse effect on our business, financial condition and results of operations.
-Further, if a natural disaster occurs in a region from which we derive a significant portion of
+Further, if a natural disaster occurs in a region from which we derive a significant portion of our revenue, end-user customers in that region may delay or forego purchases of our products, which may materially and adversely impact our operating results for a particular period.

 13